SamTV12345/PodFetch/README.md

 ## Internationalization
 Podfetch is currently available in English and German.
 If you want to add a new language you can do so by adding a new file to the `i18n` folder and adding the translations to the file.

+# RSS feed

+Podfetch offers an own feed to download podcast episodes.
+You can add the url <SERVER_URL>/rss to your favorite podcast app like gPodder to download and play episodes.

 # Roadmap

 - [x] Add podcasts via Itunes API